bewchabbacc/docker-environments/sa_site/README.md

 turn is synced into the Docker image.
 All logs from the Sport Archive site will appear in this directory in the Vagrant VM.

+You can easily tshoot your Codeigniter code by putting "log_message()" function.
+It will get logged into: docker-environments/sa_site/logs/sa_site/

+Do a 'tail -f' of the log file there to see the logs in real time.

 ### Testing for Production ###

-Notice how you ran `vagrant ssh dev` to access the machine.
+Notice how you ran `vagrant ssh dev` to access the 'dev' machine.
 This is because the Vagrantfile has two possible machines it can run: prod and dev.
 Up until now you have been running the dev machine.